Interpol calls for Iraq vice-president Hashemi's arrest

 “At the request of Iraqi authorities, Interpol has published a Red Notice for Vice-President Tareq al-Hashemi on suspicion of guiding and financing terrorist attacks in the country,” Interpol said in a statement.

+The Red Notice did not amount to an international arrest warrant, but was a call on forces in its 190 member countries to help locate al-Hashemi and bring him to justice.

-Turkish Prime Minister Tayyip Erdogan told a news conference in Rome while on a trip to Italy that he believed Hashemi would return to Iraq after medical treatment.
+Turkey’s Prime Minister, Tayyip Erdogan, told a news conference in Rome while on a trip to Italy that he believed Hashemi would return to Iraq after medical treatment.

 “Hashemi continues with his initiatives regarding his legal problems,” Erdogan said.
 “We gave him all kinds support on this issue and we will continue to do so.”